davetang/getting_started_with_git/gitlab/README.md

     sudo gitlab-ctl reconfigure

+and after some time it should say "gitlab Reconfigured!"

 If you have set up the hostname of your server in `/etc/hosts`, you can use it in the config file:

     external_url 'http://hostname:8000'
     pages_external_url "http://hostname:8000/"
+    gitlab_pages['enable'] = true

 On Windows the Hosts file is in: